 A: There are multiple reasons for this, but a major reason is to prevent any warping and twisting of the joinery.
 The outside of the timber frame is affected by the climate on the outside and the inside of the frame by the humidity on the inside.
 As on the inside a house is warm an dry and from the outside it can be wet and the moisture content can be high at times, it is important to have a timber core in the middle that is not affected by temporary climate changes.
 To have an unaffected core, the thickness of the timber frame needs to be increased.

 At ThermaDura we use 78mm, 90mm and 102mm frames compared to the 40mm thickness of ordinary timber joinery.

 7. European joinery normally opens inwards.
 Do you also build outward opening doors?

-A: we manufacture outward opening single doors, French doors and bifold doors.
+A: we manufacture outward opening single doors and French doors in our NatureLine- range.

 8. Do you give free quotes?

 We do give free quotes if you send us your conservatory plans (drawings from an architect or draftsperson).

 The next step is to contact an architect or draftsperson who can prepare the concept drawings for a quote.
 We can also recommend a draftsperson if needed- please contact us.

 This architect/draftsperson will then also prepare the paperwork for your building consent- we can supply the CAD drawings.